DrRetro2033/Reyveld/README.md

 # What is Arceus?

-Arceus is a API that gives everyday users the power and flexiblity of version control, without the complexly and headaches of using Git or other version control systems.
+Arceus is a API that gives developers to create tools for everyday users, giving them the power and flexiblity of version control and hex editing, without any headaches.
 Arceus should be usable for every game, program, and project under the sun!
 Not just Pokémon!

 ## Branch Off Into Different Timelines 🌌